-- The term 'qualifying intangible assets' under the old Cyprus IP box includes copyrights, patents and trademarks.
+- The term 'qualifying intangible assets' under the old Cyprus IP box 3. includes copyrights, patents and trademarks.
 The old Cyprus IP box closed as from 30 June 2016.
-Under transitional/ grandfathering rules, taxpayers with intangible assets that were already included in the old Cyprus IP box as at 30 June 2016 continue to apply the old Cyprus IP box provisions for a further five years i.e. until 30 June 2021 for those intangible assets.
-A much shorter transitional/grandfathering period to 31 December 2016 applied in the case of intangible assets acquired directly or indirectly from related parties during the period 2 January 2016 - 30 June 2016, unless at the time of acquisition such intangible assets were already benefitting from an IP box (including the Cyprus IP box) or were not acquired with the main purpose (or one of the main purposes) being tax avoidance.
-Embedded income and income earned from intangible assets economically but not legally owned will only qualify in the relevant transitional/ grandfathering period if earned from those type intangible assets that would qualify for the new Cyprus IP box (i.e. patents, copyrighted software, etc.).
+Under transitional/grandfathering rules, taxpayers with intangible assets that were already included in the old Cyprus IP box as at 30 June 2016 continue to apply the old Cyprus IP box provisions for a further five years i.e. until 30 June 2021 for those intangible assets.
+A much shorter transitional/ grandfathering period to 31 December 2016 applied in the case of intangible assets acquired directly or indirectly from related parties during the period 2 January 2016 - 30 June 2016, unless at the time of acquisition such intangible assets were already benefitting from an IP box (including the Cyprus IP box) or were not acquired with the main purpose (or one of the main purposes) being tax avoidance.
+Embedded income and income earned from intangible assets economically but not legally owned will only qualify in the relevant transitional/grandfathering period if earned from those type intangible assets that would qualify for the new Cyprus IP box (i.e. patents, copyrighted software, etc.).
 Additionally any expenditure of a capital nature incurred for the acquisition or development of such intangible assets may be claimed as a tax deduction in the year in which it was incurred and the immediate four following years on a straight line basis. - 4.
 Excluding goodwill and intangible assets falling under the transitional rules of the old Cyprus IP box which continue with that box's tax amortisation (see 3 above).
 A taxpayer may elect not to claim all or part of the available tax amortization for a particular tax year.
+Unclaimed tax amortisation capacity may be carried forward to be used in future years (spread over the remaining UEL of the asset).